sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 Events sourced by BGP.
 There could be multiple publishers raising BGP events.
 The publishing is done via parsing syslogs, as this is III party code.

-### State
-- The state is reported as "UP" or "Down" with neighbor IP.
-- Params: { status: up/down, IP: < neighnor IP> }
-- The neigbor IP is the key param.
-Hence a BGP state event is identified with the IP.
-Multiple events raised for UP/DOWN for an IP are considered repeat.
-- NOTE: repeat events are supporessed only in cache mode or rate-limit in action.

-### Hold-timer-expiry
-- This event has no params and hence no key either.
-- Event is identified by source ("BGP") and tag ("hold_timer_expiry") only

 ### YANG model
 ```
 module sonic-events-bgp {